Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/openshift.en.md

 * **OCP Cluster API URL :** `{{< param ocpApi >}}`

 There is a dedicated OpenShift user for each of you.
 The workshop facilitator will provide you with the relevant information.
+Throughout the lab, please use the username you have been assigned instead of **userX**.
+The username for the MinIO object storage is the same (**userX**), and the password is `{{< param minioPass >}}`.

-To connect to your OpenShift cluster, go to the console URL and enter your username and password under the WorkshopUser authentication.
+To connect to your OpenShift cluster, go to the console URL and enter your username and password under the `WorkshopUser` authentication.
 You can access the Web Terminal by clicking the **>_** icon in the top-right corner.
 The Web Terminal gives you access to the *oc* client.

-Throughout the lab, please use the username you have been assigned instead of **userX**.
-The username for the MinIO object storage is the same (**userX**), and the password is `{{< param minioPass >}}`.

 ## Red Hat Edge Manager